Example Features

 The state and national level forecasts are generated using acreage weighted aggregation of all the county level forecasts.
 However, not all counties have CropProphet forecasts, and so the acreage weights are computed after excluding the acreage contribution of the missing counties to the state and national totals.
 We also perform a separate aggregation on the county technology trends and compare the results to the state and national technology trends, to ensure that the aggregated forecasts show consistent departures from trend.

-Where does your acreage data come from?
+Where does CropProphet's acreage data come from?

 We use the USDA state-level acreage estimates provided in the March prospective plantings report and the June 30 acreage report.
 To obtain county estimates, we downscale the state values by using the historical ratio of county to state acres in the past 5 years.